importance-language-logoimportance-language-logoimportance-language-logoimportance-language-logo

 You probably already have your own reasons to learn Arabic but in case you don’t have one already or still looking for more reasons to get motivated to learn Arabic.
 This article should help you answer the question “why learn Arabic?”

-Reasons to Learn Arabic 1: Arabic is the fifth most spoken language in the world
+Arabic is the fifth most spoken language in the world

 The Arabic language is spoken by over 280 million speakers.
 Most Arabic speakers are found in the Middle East and are a presence as the official language of more than twenty countries with a minority of Arabic speakers all over the world.
 Arabic is also an official language of many world organizations.
 Arabic has a rich history and dated back as one of the oldest languages.

-Reasons to Learn Arabic 2: High Demand but Low Supply of Arabic-Speakers in the Western World
+High Demand Arabic-Speakers in the Western World

 Despite being one of the most spoken languages globally, there are very few Arabic translators available in the western world.
 With the increasing importance of the Arabic world in our daily news.
-There is a very high demand currently for more and more Arabic translators and interpreters are needed by government departments and agencies as well as corporations seeking to enter the global arena.

-Reasons to Learn Arabic 3: Arabic is the Language of the Qur’an, the Holy Book of Islam
+Arabic is the Language of the Qur’an, the Holy Book of Islam

 Arabic is the language of the Islamic Faith.
 The Qur’an is written in Arabic and as part of their faith are required to pray towards Mecca in Arabic fives times a day.

-Reasons to Learn Arabic 4: There are Scholarship Opportunities for Arabic Studies
+There are Scholarship Opportunities for Arabic Studies

 Because of the higher demand for people speaking Arabic, many of the world’s governments and agencies have been offering scholarships and other opportunities for individuals who are interested in Arabic studies and learning Arabic.